hackerman9375/geode-ios-launcher-custom-bundle-id/INSTALL.md

 3. (If you haven't already) Download [WireGuard](https://apps.apple.com/us/app/wireguard/id1441195209) from the App Store.
 4. Download the [VPNConfig](https://link.storjshare.io/raw/jwza26uq6rnkyu6ozo35vpyuxgzq/stikjit/StikJIT.conf) (or [here](./screenshots/StikJIT.conf) if the link doesn't work) and share it with WireGuard.
 5. Activate the WireGuard VPN (This is needed every time you want to activate JIT with StikJIT to launch with Geode)
-6. Ensure you have Background App Refresh turned off by navigating to `Settings -> General -> Background App Refresh -> Background App Refresh` and ticking it off.
-7. Launch the StikJIT app, and upload the Pairing File you've received from Jitterbug Pair.
+6. Launch the StikJIT app, and upload the Pairing File you've received from Jitterbug Pair.
-8. Open the Geode app.
+7. Open the Geode app.
-9. Tap the **Launch** button in the Geode app.
+8. Tap the **Launch** button in the Geode app.
-10. Geode should launch in Geometry Dash!
+9. Geode should launch in Geometry Dash!

 > [!TIP]
 > StikJIT doesn't require a Wi-Fi connection to launch with JIT!
 While it is required to enable Wi-Fi due to Apple's restrictions, you can still use your cellular data by turning cellular data off, turning on Wi-Fi, launching Geode, turning cellular data on.